You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 During an IVF cycle, focus on eating healthy, balanced meals.
 Don’t make any major or significant changes during this time, like going gluten-free if you weren’t already.

-Research shows that a Mediterranean diet may improve the IVF success rate among non-obese women who are less than 35 years old.
 While the study was small, eating a healthy diet during the weeks leading up to the cycle certainly doesn’t hurt.

 - Fill up on fresh fruits and vegetables.